shun60s/mnist-basis-function/README.md

 There are a lot of MNIST digits classification methods in the world.
 The feature of this method is use 3x3 pixels basis function.
+Using basis functions aims for study to control DNN.

 [github repository](https://github.com/shun60s/mnist-basis-function/)